GoogleCloudPlatform/snapshot-debugger/snapshot_dbg_extension/README.md

 The Snapshot Debugger will only work if your application is already configured to work with it, is running, and has successfully registered itself.
 See [this documentation][setting-up-in-application] for more details.

-You will need a service account with the proper credentials to access the Snapshot Debugger.
+You will need `gcloud` to be installed, and to be logged in with an account that has "Firebase Database Admin" permissions or higher on your project.

 ## Quirks / Potential Improvements

 * Attaching
-  * A service account file is required.
-It would be better if we could use user credentials instead.
+  * `gcloud` is used to fetch user credentials and so much be installed and the user must be logged in.
+Error messages are not precise if there are issues.
   * A debuggee id is required.
 It can be provided in launch.json or selected at launch time.

 * Breakpoint management.
 The system attempts to synchronize breakpoints on the IDE and the backend.